MEDICAL SECOND OPINION

 • Necessary laboratory tests and radiology studies

-After it is verified that the surgery does not pose risk, you will be asked to quit smoking, if you are a smoker, and to stop taking certain medications that increase risk of bleeding.
-All other prescribed and over-the-counter medications, herbal products and supplements will also be questioned and you will be informed to continue or stop taking them.
+After it is verified that the surgery does not pose a risk, you will be asked to quit smoking if you are a smoker and to stop taking certain medications that increase the risk of bleeding.
+All other prescribed and over-the-counter medications, herbal products, and supplements will also be questioned, and you will be informed to continue or stop taking them.

 Your surgeon makes small incisions.
 First, your abdominal cavity is inflated by CO2 gas through one of those incisions.
 Then, a camera is inserted into your abdominal cavity.
 Other incisions are used for surgical instruments to be inserted into your abdominal cavity.

-There are two types of bypass surgery.
+There are two types of bypass surgery:

 It is the most common type of gastric bypass surgery.
-At most 10 % portion of the uppermost segment of the stomach is left and the remaining part is closed.
+At most, 10 % portion of the uppermost segment of the stomach is left, and the remaining part is closed.
 The new small stomach is connected to the last segment of the small intestines.
 Thus, 90 % of the stomach and the first segment of the small intestines are bypassed.

-After you recover from anesthesia and you are ready to walk, you will be mobilized by or under supervision of our healthcare professionals.You will be given pain killer(s) after the surgery in order to manage the postoperative pain.
+After you recover from anesthesia and are ready to walk, you will be mobilized by or under the supervision of our healthcare professionals.
+You will be given painkiller (s) after the surgery to manage the postoperative pain.

-Treatments will be started and measures will be taken to eliminate risks arising out of clot formation.You may also need to use antibiotics to prevent a possible infection.It is very important that you follow all instructions of your doctor after the surgery to protect and support the outcome of the surgery.
+Treatments will be started, and measures will be taken to eliminate risks arising from clot formation.
+You may also need to use antibiotics to prevent a possible infection.
+You must follow your doctor's instructions after the surgery to protect and support the outcome of the surgery.

-You should see your surgeon for follow-up visits that are scheduled before you are discharged.If you experience warmth and redness in your incision line, or if you have a fever or any symptoms that you think are due to surgery after you are discharged, contact your surgeon immediately.
+You should see your surgeon for scheduled follow-up visits before you are discharged.
+If you experience warmth and redness in your incision line or have a fever or any symptoms that you think are due to surgery after you are discharged, contact your surgeon immediately.

 A very different life, in many aspects, is waiting for you after gastric bypass surgery.
-Primarily, you need to follow the instructions of your physician and your dietitian to the letter.
+Primarily, you need to follow the instructions of your physician and dietitian to the letter.

-Your body should be adapted to weight loss process and accordingly, you should immediately seek medical help from your surgeon or from a healthcare facility, if you feel any abnormality in your overall health while you lose weight.You should keep in mind that you will not be able to lose weight or you will regain weight unless you do not comply with dietary and life style change recommendations of your physician, your dietitian and other healthcare providers.
+Your body should be adapted to the weight loss process.
+Accordingly, you should immediately seek medical help from your surgeon or a healthcare facility if you feel any overall health abnormality while losing weight.
+It would help if you kept in mind that you will not be able to lose weight or you will regain weight unless you do not comply with the dietary and lifestyle change recommendations of your physician, your dietitian, and other healthcare providers.